eli-samuel/uno-rankings/README.md

-# Scrim Bot for Discord
+# UNO Bot for Discord

 Version 1.2